 WordPress offers a number of options for permalinks including plain, numeric, etc. but these options are not all optimized for SEO.
 So, go to your WordPress admin dashboard, to Settings, and then Permalinks.
 Here, you can choose the Post name option.

 The Post name option will give you the most descriptive URL so that search engines and your website visitors can immediately determine what your post or page is about.

 4. Optimize Your Site for Leads and Conversions

 If you’re selling anything on your WordPress website or you have a blog and need to build your email list, you’ll also want to customize WordPress for leads and conversions.
-You can easily optimize your site to generate leads and conversions with a few plugins.
+You can easily optimize your site to generate leads and conversions with a few plugins, like OptinMonster.

 4.1.
 Monitor Your Website Traffic with Analytics